-We will employ the six components of the NIMS in all operations, which will provide a standardized framework that facilitates our operations in all phases of emergency management.
+Travis County/City will employ the six components of the NIMS in all operations, which will provide a standardized framework that facilitates operations in all phases of emergency management.
 Attachment 7 provides further details on the NIMS.

-Initial Response.
-Our emergency responders are likely to be the first on the scene of an emergency situation.
+- Initial Response.
+Emergency responders are likely to be the first on the scene of an emergency situation.
 They will normally take charge and remain in charge of the incident until it is resolved or others who have legal authority to do so assume responsibility.
-They will seek guidance and direction from our local officials and seek technical assistance from state and federal agencies and industry where appropriate.

-2. Implementation of ICS
+They will seek guidance and direction from local officials and seek technical assistance from state and federal agencies and industry where appropriate. - 2.
+Implementation of ICS - a.

-- a.
 The first local emergency responder to arrive at the scene of an emergency situation will implement the incident command system and serve as the incident commander until relieved by a more senior or more qualified individual.
 The incident commander will establish an incident command post (ICP) and provide an assessment of the situation to local officials, identify response resources required, and direct the onscene response from the ICP. - b.
 For some types of emergency situations, a specific incident scene may not exist in the initial response phase and the EOC may accomplish initial response actions, such as mobilizing personnel and equipment and issuing precautionary warning to the public.
-As the potential threat becomes clearer and a specific impact site or sites identified, an incident command post may be established, and direction and control of the response transitioned to the Incident Commander.

-3. Source and Use of Resources.
+As the potential threat becomes clearer and a specific impact site or sites identified, an incident command post may be established, and direction and control of the response transitioned to the Incident Commander. - 3.
+Source and Use of Resources. - a.
+Travis County/City will use our own resources, all of which meet the requirements for resource management in accordance with the NIMS, to respond to emergency situations, purchasing supplies and equipment if necessary, and request assistance if our resources are insufficient or inappropriate. §418.102 of the Government Code provides that the county should be the first channel through which a municipality requests assistance when its resources are exceeded.
+If additional resources are required, Travis County/City may:

-- a.
-We will use our own resources, all of which meet the requirements for resource management in accordance with the NIMS, to respond to emergency situations, purchasing supplies and equipment if necessary, and request assistance if our resources are insufficient or inappropriate. §418.102 of the Government Code provides that the county should be the first channel through which a municipality requests assistance when its resources are exceeded.
-If additional resources are required, we will: - 1) Summon those resources available to us pursuant to inter-local agreements.
-See Attachment 6 to this plan, which summarizes the inter-local agreements and identifies the officials authorized to request those resources. - Summon emergency service resources that we have contracted for.
-See Attachment 6. - 3) Request assistance from volunteer groups active in disasters. - 4) Request assistance from industry or individuals who have resources needed to deal with the emergency situation. - b.
-When external agencies respond to an emergency situation within our jurisdiction, we expect them to conform to the guidance and direction provided by our incident commander, which will be in accordance with the NIMS.
+- 1) Summon those resources available to us pursuant to inter-local agreements.
+See Attachment 6 to this plan, which summarizes the inter-local agreements and identifies the officials authorized to request those resources. - 2) Summon emergency service resources that Travis County/City has contracted for.
+See Attachment 6. - 3) Request assistance from volunteer groups active in disasters. - Request assistance from industry or individuals who have resources needed to deal with the emergency situation. - b.
+When external agencies respond to an emergency situation within Travis County/City, they are expected to conform to the guidance and direction provided by our incident commander, which will be in accordance with the NIMS.